Dual Diagnosis Treatment in Columbus, Ohio

 Many individuals struggling with addiction also face underlying mental health conditions.
 When substance use disorder and mental health disorders occur together, it is known as dual diagnosis or co-occurring disorders.
 These conditions can interact in complex ways, making recovery more challenging without an integrated treatment approach.

-At New Heights Recovery Center in Columbus, Ohio, we understand that effective treatment must address both addiction and mental health to promote lasting healing.
+At New Heights Recovery Center in Columbus, Ohio, we understand that effective addiction treatment programs must address both addiction and mental health to promote lasting healing.
 Our dual diagnosis treatment program provides evidence-based care to help individuals regain control of their lives.

 Verify Insurance Benefits